 Otto is President and COO of Meruelo Media Holding.
 Before joining the Meruelo Media team, Otto was Senior Vice President for Univision Television Network, the leading Spanish language Network in the US.
 Otto is the only executive to successfully have headed programming for both major US Spanish language networks, Univision and Telemundo.
 His unique media background brings a rich perspective and matchless insight of the Hispanic viewer profile, content and cultural preferences to any project.
 As a shaping member of these powerhouse brands, Otto skillfully blended solution-based ideas with a value-oriented management style driven by bottom-line results.
 During his 20+ year tenure programming these competitive networks, Otto developed a keen understanding of relevant entertainment formats and has established a reputation for delivering winning results through production excellence and flawless execution.

-Otto is a Lieutenant Colonel with over 30 years of service in the US Army.
+Otto is a Colonel with over 37 years of military service in the US Army Reserve.
 He’s an Infantry officer having served in some of the most demanding units in the Army from the 1st Ranger Battalion to 20th Special Forces Group Airborne.
 LTC Padron has been featured in the “US Army Strong” campaign and in national print publications as one of America’s top Hispanic leaders.
 He holds an advanced degree in Military Strategic Studies from the US Army Command and General Staff College, Ft.
 Leavenworth, Kansas.
 Additionally, Otto is a decorated and tested leader with multiple combat tours in Iraq.
 Otto is also a Commissioner at the City of Los Angeles Convention Center.
 He holds a double Bachelor of Science in Broadcast Communications and Economics from the University of Miami, Coral Gables and an MBA from Florida International University’s Chapman School of Business.

-Julio founded Fundacion Inspiracion Audio Visual, AC, a non-profit organization in Mexico focused on spearheading the conversation and combat against racial discrimination based mostly on skin color amongst Mexicans, a social issue that is close to Julio’s heart.
+Julio founded Pigmentocracia Foundation, a non-profit organization in Mexico focused on spearheading the conversation and combat against racial discrimination based mostly on skin color amongst Mexicans, a social issue that is close to Julio’s heart.
 Over the past six years, Julio has become an empirical expert in the subject of racial dynamics in Mexico and how it relates to migration into the United States.
 He has created an extensive network in the fields of academia, social entrepreneurship, media, film and advertising, as they relate to the subject matter.
 He majored in Economics at the Tecnologico de Monterrey (ITESM) in Mexico and then went on to study Business and Management of Entertainment at UCLA.
 Before Maya, Julio started his career working on business strategy consulting and venture capital working at multinational corporations.